japaneseTemmie/backup-tool/README.md

     ]
 }
 ```

+The structure must include a toplevel Object, rules will be stored as an array of Objects in a key named "**rules**".

+Each rule contains different properties:

 The `source` is an absolute path pointing to the directory to recurse through.
 Single files are not supported.